 1952 - The Joseph Biven (J. B.) Efird Jr. and Suzanne (Sue) Scott Efird House, 3722 Sedgewood Circle, Charlotte.
 According to his daughter Janet Pearce, who provided the b/w photos, J. B. Efird was first cousin to Paul Efird, another Odell client.
 Built by Andy Barker.
 Sold around 1978.
 Sold and destroyed around 2006, replaced with the a new house, bottom photo.

 About 1953 - The James (Jimmy) Cannon Residence, 801 South Edgehill Road, Charlotte.
 Mrs. Cannon added on four rooms.
 Appeared in Town and Country Magazine May 1953.
-These b/w photos appeared in the inaugural May 1954 issue of Southern Architect.
-Sketch appeared in the September 1954 issue of Southern Architect.
+Featured in May and Sep 1954 issues of Southern Architect.
 The house was destroyed in the 1980's, the lot subdivided, and the house replaced (bottom photo).

 About 1953 - The A. G. Carpenter House, 2708 Sedgewood Circle, Charlotte.
-Has been destroyed and replaced by this cul-de-sac of houses, above, right.
+Destroyed and replaced by a cul-de-sac of houses, above, right.

 1954 - The Rose and Phillip Gossett House, aka the Jackson-Bright House, 555 Hempstead Place, Charlotte.
 Sold to Tom Bright.
 Sold to Max L. Jackson.
 Sold in 1995 to Raleigh Hortenstine.
 Sold in 1998 to James W. Thompson.
 Has been expanded and remodeled to such an extent the original design is unrecognizable.
 Sold in 2005 to Lisa McGeough.
 Sold in 2013 to Catherine T. and William L. Dawson.